wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-staged-publishing.md

 	![Deployment Slot Title][StagingTitle]

-5. Click the site URL in the dashboard view.
-Notice the the deployment slot has its own hostname and is also a live site.
-To limit public access to the deployment slot, see [Azure Web Sites - block web access to non-production deployment slots](http://ruslany.net/2014/04/azure-web-sites-block-web-access-to-non-production-deployment-slots/).
+5. Click the Sites - block web access to non-production deployment slots](http://ruslany.net/2014/04/azure-web-sites-block-web-access-to-non-production-deployment-slots/).

 There is no content after deployment slot creation.
 You can deploy to the slot from a different repository branch, or an altogether different repository.
 You can also change the slot's configuration.
 Use the publish profile or deployment credentials associated with the deployment slot for content updates.
 For example, you can [publish to this slot with git](/documentation/articles/web-sites-publish-source-control).